 Predicted heading/rudder angles and trajectory for -20/-20 zigzag maneuver were also compared with free running data and shown in Figure 13.
 Despite a good agreement of the predicted overshoot angles with the experiments, there is a discrepancy in trajectories due to the early execution time of second and third deflections of rudder in the system-based simulation.
-Maneuvering indices of zigzag motion were compared in terms of 1^{st} and 2^{nd} OAs and given in Table 23.
-As mentioned previously, accuracy of results can be influenced by slight differences with the experimental procedure such as initial conditions of the model.
-It can also be noted that the results by MANSIM are based on selfpropulsion point of the full-scale ship whereas free running tests are conducted by self-propulsion point of the model ship.
-This can be another reason for the differences in the turning and zigzag trajectories of DTMB5415 hull.
+Maneuvering indices of zigzag motion were compared in terms of $1^{st}$ and $2^{nd}$ OAs and given in Table 23.
+As it was mentioned previously, accuracy of results can be influenced by slight differences with the experimental procedure such as initial conditions of the model.
+It can be also noted that the results by MANSIM are based on the self-propulsion point of the full scale ship whereas the free running tests are conducted by the selfpropulsion point of model ship.
+This can be stated as an another reason for differences in the turning and zigzag trajectories of DTMB5415.

 Figure 13.
-Comparison of predicted heading angle, rudder angle and trajectory of full-scale DTMB5415 with free running (FR) data in -20/-20 zigzag maneuver (Fr = 0.25).
+Comparison of the predicted heading angle, rudder angle and trajectory of full-scale DTMB5415 with free running (FR) data in -20/-20 zigzag maneuver (Fr = 0.25).

 Table 23.
-Comparison of predicted maneuvering indices of full-scale DTMB5415 with free running data in $-20/-20$ zigzag maneuver.
+Comparison of the predicted maneuvering indices of full-scale DTMB5415 with the free running data in $-20/-20$ zigzag maneuver.

 Maneuver OAs (deg) MARIN-FR MANSIM-SB Carrica-CFDB

-20/ 20 1^{st} 4.70 5.12 7.30
+-20/-20 $1^{st}$ 4.70 5.12 7.30

--20/-20 2^{nd} 4.80 6.34 7.20
+$2^{nd}$ 4.80 6.34 7.20